-- Recognise and quickly respond to appropriate behaviour (catch the children being good!). - Communicate your displeasure with inappropriate behaviour and also tell them what they should be doing. - Use the broken record technique, and combine this with the sequential list of sanctions. - Use positive repetitions and give thanks (eg; A put his hand up and so did B. Thank you). - Use proximity praise (Kounin's ripple effect). - Use Positive-I statements ("I really like the way C is working with D"). - Use proximity control if necessary moving towards children misbehaving. - If the children don't possess the right classroom behaviours then teach them.
+- Recognise and quickly respond to appropriate behaviour using positive praise (catch the children being good!). - Communicate your displeasure with inappropriate behaviour and also tell them what they should be doing. - Use the broken record technique, and combine this with the sequential list of sanctions. - Use positive repetitions and give thanks (eg; A put his hand up and so did B. Thank you). - Use proximity praise (Kounin's ripple effect). - Use Positive-I statements ("I really like the way C is working with D"). - Use proximity control if necessary moving towards children misbehaving. - If the children don't possess the right classroom behaviours then teach them.

-We believe that teachers, LSAs and Mid-Day Supervisors should all adopt the same positive, assertive approach towards behaviour management.
+We believe in a whole school approach to behaviour management and that all adults - teachers, learning support assistants (LSAs), mid-day supervisors, administrative staff and volunteer adults - should adopt the same positive, assertive approach towards behaviour management.